rementia/vocab-app/README.md

 The app uses Cloud Firestore to save user-specific learning data, such as:

 - favorite words
+- difficult words
-- last updated time
+- last updated timestamps
-- user-specific app state
+- user-specific app state used by the learning features

+User-specific learning data is saved under `portfolioUsers/{uid}`.

-This data is used only to provide the learning and favorite features of this app.
+This data is used only to provide the learning, favorite, and difficult word features of this app.

 ### GitHub Pages and Firebase